larzconwell/swish/docs/feature_draft.md

 name arg1 arg2_0, arg2_1, arg3
 ```
 When calling functions the parenthesis are optional.
 Arguments may be seperated by spaces or
 commas.
-Values that don't belong to another type are assumed to be function calls.
+Values that don't belong to another type are assumed to be function calls, unless they
+are arguments to a function call in which case they are assumed to be `Pattern`s, that being
+said it is invalid to make function calls without parenthesis as a single argument to a
+function call.

 ### Types